BiDAlab/UWF4DR-Benchmark/src/README.md

   preprocessing steps.

 - **No data hosting**:
   Raw images and official annotations are never stored or redistributed here.
-  Image paths are resolved locally from the user’s downloaded UWF4DR dataset.
+Image paths are generated locally from the the   user’s downloaded UWF4DR dataset by the split preparation scripts.

 - **Separation of concerns**:
   Dataset preparation, preprocessing, model definitions, and evaluation are